 How COVID-19 is Accelerating Digital Health Engagement for Senior Patients

 While the adoption of digital solutions around the delivery of healthcare had been steadily growing prior to 2020, it is now accelerating as the virus continues its rapid spread.
-In general, senior adults have lagged in their use of digital health technology.
+In general, senior patients have lagged in their use of digital health technology.

 The coronavirus threat is reducing the digital divide as this demographic turns to technology platforms to limit their COVID-19 exposure because of their high risk of serious illness and complications.